JensRantil/jensrantil.github.io/content/posts/2020-01-13_narrow-integration-tests/index.md

 test is.

-That said, during 2019 I have grown increasingly convinced that the distinction between a narrow and wide integration is an important one, for two reasons:
+That said, during 2019 I have grown increasingly convinced that the distinction between a narrow and wide integration (also know as _system tests_ or _end-to-end tests_) is an important one, for two reasons:

 First, given that narrow integration tests depends on very few components the [cost of maintenance is very low][strategy-cost].
 Compare this to wide